 Sacramento City Councilmember Steve Cohn will not run for re-election to the District 3 council seat.
 The district includes East Sacramento, River Park and South Natomas.

-The election will be in June.
+The election will be June 3.
 If no candidate receives more than 50 percent of the votes, there will be a runoff in November between the top two vote getters from the June election.

 By Terry Kaufman

 Linzi Crans knew from the time she was in high school that she wanted to adopt.
 One of her friends had been adopted, and Crans felt so strongly about the subject that she told future husband Erick that they would be adoptive parents.
 “He was on board from the start,” she says.
 “I was so grateful.”